-Sheep and lambs may not be the most common of all dream symbols, but when they do appear in dreams the symbolism they carry can be quite impressive.
-They are among the top animals associated with ideas such as:
+Sheep and lambs may not be the most common of all dream symbols, but when they do appear in dreams, the symbolism they carry can be quite impressive.
+They are among the top animals associated with the four ideas below.

-It cannot be stated enough: when trying to find the meaning of your dream, your own associations with symbols always takes precedence over the meanings found in any dream guide, including this one.
+It cannot be stated enough that when trying to find the meaning of your dream, your own associations with symbols always take precedence over the meanings found in any dream guide—including this one.

 However, since we do all need a little help getting started, here are a few ideas to help "ewe" get to the bottom of the sheep and lambs in your dreams.
 (And just for fun, look for bonuses on why we count sheep to get to sleep and information on where the "Pascal Lamb" gets its name!)